oscarroyo4/Proyecto_1_BaldosaStudios/README.md

 #### This website was created to give a preview of our project about Fatal Fury.

 For the past six months our team from BalsdosaStudio has been working on a videogame project based on Fatal Fury a Neogeo game.
-Firs we made a research of the game, and we made a wiki page, you will find a link down below, then we worked on a first prototype that had few mechanics, finally we released the alpha, the link for the download it's also at the bottom of the website.
+Firs, we made a research of the game, and we made a wiki page, you will find a link down below, then we worked on a first prototype that had few mechanics, finally we released the alpha, the link of our game it's also at the bottom of the website.

 ## Website Contents